benhaaga-svg/startup/README.md

 ![Design image](Home.png)

-Here is a design of the Leaderboard page which will has a similar design to the rest of the pages.
+Here is a design of the Leaderboard page where one can see the currently best performing players and global statistics.

 ### Key features